Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_05_02_MLAIBigData_ArchitectureFramework_TCOMigration/Chapter_05_06_TCO_And_Migration.md

 The AWS Cloud Adoption Framework is a whitepaper to help you plan your migration from on-premise to AWS.

 At the highest level, the AWS CAF organizes guidance into **six focus areas**.
+1. Business Perspective

-**1 Business Perspective** e.g. Business Managers, Finance Managers, Budget Owners, and Strategy Stakeholders.
+    1. e.g. Business Managers, Finance Managers, Budget Owners, and Strategy Stakeholders.
-How to update the staff skills and organizational processes to optimize business value as they move ops to the cloud
+    2. How to update the staff skills and organizational processes to optimize business value as they move ops to the cloud
+2. People Perspective

-**2 People Perspective** e.g. Human Resources, Staffing, People Managers. how to update the staff skills and organizational processes to optimize and maintain their workforce, and ensure competencies are in place at the appropriate time.
+    1. e.g. Human Resources, Staffing, People Managers.
+    2. how to update the staff skills and organizational processes to optimize and maintain their workforce, and ensure competencies are in place at the appropriate time.
+3. Governance Perspective

-**3 Governance Perspective** e.g. CIO, Program Managers, Project Managers, Enterprise Architects, Business Analysts how to update the staff skills and organizational processes that are necessary to ensure business governance in the cloud, and manage and measure cloud investments to evaluate their business outcomes.
+    1. e.g. CIO, Program Managers, Project Managers, Enterprise Architects, Business Analysts
+    2. how to update the staff skills and organizational processes that are necessary to ensure business governance in the cloud, and manage and measure cloud investments to evaluate their business outcomes.
+4. Platform Perspective

-**4 Platform Perspective** e.g. CTO, IT Managers, Solution Architects. how to update the staff skills and organizational processes that are necessary to deliver and optimize cloud solutions and services.
+    1. e.g. CTO, IT Managers, Solution Architects.
+    2. how to update the staff skills and organizational processes that are necessary to deliver and optimize cloud solutions and services.
+5. Security Perspective

-**5 Security Perspective** e.g. CISO, IT Security Managers, IT Security Analysts. how to update the staff skills and organizational processes that are necessary to ensure that the architecture deployed in the cloud aligns to the organization’s security control requirements, resiliency, and compliance requirements.
+    1. e.g. CISO, IT Security Managers, IT Security Analysts.
+    2. how to update the staff skills and organizational processes that are necessary to ensure that the architecture deployed in the cloud aligns to the organization’s security control requirements, resiliency, and compliance requirements.
+6. Operations Perspective

-**6 Operations Perspective** e.g. IT Operations Managers, IT Support Managers. how to update the staff skills and organizational processes that are necessary to ensure system health and reliability during the move of operations to the cloud and then to operate using agile, ongoing, cloud computing best practices.
+    1. e.g. IT Operations Managers, IT Support Managers.
+    2. how to update the staff skills and organizational processes that are necessary to ensure system health and reliability during the move of operations to the cloud and then to operate using agile, ongoing, cloud computing best practices.